 Kahlo's interests in politics and art led to her joining the Mexican Communist Party in 1927, through which she met fellow Mexican artist Diego Rivera.
 The couple married in 1928 and spent the late 1920s and early 1930s traveling in Mexico and the United States.
 Rivera was by far the better-known artist, but Kahlo did secure her first solo exhibition in New York in 1938.

-Kahlo's work as an artist remained relatively unknown until the late 1970s when her work was rediscovered by art historians and political activists.
-By the early 1990s, she had become not only a recognized figure in art history but also regarded as an icon for Chicanos, the feminism movement, and the LGBTI movement.
+Kahlo's work as an artist remained relatively unknown until the late 1970s, when her work was rediscovered by art historians and political activists.
+By the early 1990s, she had become not only a recognized figure in art history but also regarded as an icon for Chicanos, the feminism movement, and the LGBT movement.

 She had a tumultuous relationship with her husband, Diego Rivera.
 Both had a number of affairs — some sanctioned and some on the sly.
 They even divorced for a year and then remarried.
 Her lovers included a diverse selection of men and women, many of them well-known thinkers and artists in their time.
 Over the years, she had affairs with Leon Trotsky, Josephine Baker, Chavela Vargas, Georgia O'Keeffe, and Isamu Noguchi.